MilllerTime/menja/README.md

 PERF_END('name-of-subroutine');
 ```

+Always use single quotes for the name string, or the function invokation won't be removed for production build.

-Care should be taken to only use a subroutine name once throughout the entire program.
+Care should also be taken to only use a subroutine name once throughout the entire program.
 If a name is reused, multiple subroutines will have their run times averaged.